Build Checkout Directory

 the checkout directory is not shared between build configurations with different VCS settings (otherwise, TeamCity will perform clean checkout each time another build configuration is built in the directory);

 the content of the directory is not modified by processes other than those of a single TeamCity agent (otherwise TeamCity might be unable to ensure consistent incremental sources update).
 If this cannot be eliminated, make sure to turn on the clean build checkout option for all the participating build configurations.
 This rule also applies to two TeamCity agents sharing the same working directory.
 As one TeamCity agent has no knowledge of another, the other agent appears as an external process to it.

 Note that the content of the checkout directory can be deleted by TeamCity under certain circumstances.

 Automatic Checkout Directory Cleaning

 With the server-side and agent-side checkout modes, checkout directories are automatically deleted from the disk if not used (no builds were run on the agent using the directory as the checkout directory) for a specified period of time (8 days by default) or when another build requires more free disk space than available.
-With manual checkout mode, automatic directory cleaning is not performed unless the directory expiration period is configured.
+With the manual checkout mode, automatic directory cleaning is not performed unless the directory expiration period is configured.

-It is recommended to use the Free disk space build feature to ensure the build gets enough disk free space on the build agent.
+It is recommended to use the Free Disk Space build feature to ensure the build gets enough disk free space on the build agent.